alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 .. image:: /_static/add_bldg.png

-An *Add building* page will appear, and the top portion of the page contains the essential inputs for adding a new building:
+An *Add building* page will appear, the top portion of the page contains the essential inputs for adding a new building:

 .. image:: /_static/bldg_edit.png